 You’ve read all the fire truck books over and over and you’ve imagined a hundred and one different rescue scenarios when playing with your mini-firefighter.
 Thanks to all that reading and all that role playing and imagining, he’s pretty sure he has what it takes to be a real firefighter now.
 Why not make his dreams come true for a day and go hang out with real firefighters?

 Most fire departments offer tours of the station.
 Look up your local fire department online to see how tours are arranged.
 For example, one city we looked at set tours up through the fire department headquarters for the entire city.
 In other cities, you can contact an individual station directly.
 A fire station tour consists mainly of time with the fire trucks.
 Your kids can climb all over the fire trucks.
 They can sit in the seats and see what equipment is really inside the truck, ready for an emergency.
 Some trucks may have an old time bell on the front just begging to be rung by excited kids.
 Encourage your child to ask questions.
 If your child knows the names of equipment on the truck or parts of the truck from all your reading, ask him to point some of those things out to you.

 To increase fire safety education, firefighters also attend community events regularly.
 They visit schools, fairs, libraries and races.
 Keep an eye out for fire trucks at events like these and take advantage of the opportunity.
 A quick visit with a firefighter will make your kid’s day!

-We hope you and your little firefighters have fun learning about fire trucks and pretending to rescue!
+We hope you and your little firefighters will have as much fun learning about fire trucks and pretending to rescue as we do with our kiddos!
 Through the love of fire trucks and firefighters you will see their confidence bloom, their problem solving skills sharpen and their ability to work together with others increase.
 Firefighters are real heroes and we should be so lucky to have our children grow up to be as brave and selfless as the men and women they admire now.